Inspirational fiction: Sub-genres

 Some libraries have begun to classify some books written in other genres as inspirational fiction.
-The American Library Association'sThe Readers Advisory Guide to Genre Fiction lists "inspirational" as a subgenre in every type of fiction it discusses, e.g. Romance or Westerns.
+The American Library Association's The Readers Advisory Guide to Genre Fiction lists "inspirational" as a subgenre in every type of fiction it discusses, e.g. Romance or Westerns.
 Another method of categorization is to divide inspirational fiction into these subgenres, e.g. Inspirational Romance Fiction, Inspirational Western Fiction.

 Due to the absence of strict rules for categorizing books as inspirational fiction, libraries often include explanations or disclaimers when using this category, such as this example: "Please note: The books listed here cover a wide variety of genres and types, from traditional inspirational fiction authors such as June Masters Bacher and Janette Oke, to thrillers such as those written by Paul Meier and fantasy and science fiction titles by J.R.R.
 Tolkien and C.S.
 Lewis.
 In addition, many titles address issues of faith from unconventional viewpoints.
 Some readers may question the suitability of titles that do not fit their personal view of what constitutes inspirational fiction; we simply ask that you keep in mind that individual readers' tastes vary."

 One library distinguishes between inspirational fiction and the smaller category of religious fiction by noting that "inspirational fiction is more broad based.
 Instead of dwelling on the religious aspects of faith, they emphasize morals, values and life lessons."